securesynapse/SOC/README.md

 - <a href="https://github.com/google/grr">GRR</a> - Allows the ability to acquire live images from remote hosts
 - <a href="https://digital-forensics.sans.org/community/downloads">SANS SIFT</a> - Live forensic CD for image acquisition an analysis
   - dd - Forensic image acquisition (linux only and included in SIFT)
-- Sleuthkit - Lots of great tools although I use most for timeline analysis
+- <a href="http://www.sleuthkit.org/">Sleuthkit</a> - Lots of great tools although I use most for timeline analysis
 - <a href="https://www.fireeye.com/services/freeware/redline.html">Redline</a> - Analyzing Forensic images.
 Simple interface; easy for junior members to use
-- Volatility - Awesome for analyzing memory
+- <a href="https://www.volatilityfoundation.org/">Volatility</a> - Awesome for analyzing memory

 Malware Analysis:
 - <a href="https://remnux.org/">REMNux</a>